 4.9 Star Rating

 Looking for a way to ensure your family’s safety from pests, no matter the time of year?
 You’re in the right place.
-Here at Miller Pest & Termite, we provide all-inclusive pest control across the Midwest, including Iowa, Kansas, Nebraska, and Missouri.
+Here at Miller Pest & Termite, we provide all-inclusive treatment methods across the Midwest, including Iowa, Kansas, Nebraska, and Missouri.
 Our pest control is all-inclusive—no additional packages needed.
-We understand the importance of protecting your family and home, which is why we will do everything we can to provide the best possible pest control for you by offering services including:
+We understand the importance of protecting your family and home, which is why we will do everything we can to provide the best possible protection for you from the following pests:

-No matter the extent of your infestation, our pest exterminators will provide you with a customized treatment that will effectively eliminate your pest infestation.
-Our pest control follows a simple process:
+No matter the extent of your infestation, our pest exterminators will provide you with a customized treatment that will effectively eliminate your infestation.
+Our treatment follows a simple process:

-With the investment of our regular pest control services, you will be guaranteed a pest-free home, all year.
+With the investment of our regular services, you will be guaranteed a pest-free home, all year.
 Our ongoing treatments include the removal of cobwebs and wasps nests during each visit, as well as free rodent bait stations.
-Call us today to set up a customized pest control plan tailored to your schedule at 515-518-8864!
+Call us today to set up a customized treatment plan tailored to your schedule at 515-518-8864!

 Carpet beetles, while not directly harmful to humans, can cause you a great deal of frustration.
 If your home has a carpet beetle infestation, you might find small holes chewed in your clothing or other fabrics around your home, like couches or drapes.